-La. to receive $18M following national opioid settlement
+La. to receive $325M following national opioid settlement

 Today, he continues the fight, but with a celebration as the state settles a historic legal battle with pharmaceutical companies and distributors.

-Louisiana is set to receive $18 million, which will be allocated to all 64 parishes.
+Louisiana is set to receive $18 million a year for the next 18 years, which will be allocated to all 64 parishes.

 To qualify for a payout, local governments in each parish will have to pass an MOU, a memorandum of understanding before processing begins.